-On the surface, Miami's multiplexes appear no different from those in any other big city; but delve a little deeper, and you'll find that movie theaters in Miami are as likely to show an indie feature from Buenos Aires as the latest Hollywood blockbuster.
-The diversity of films both screened and set in Miami has greatly improved in recent years, laying to rest the notion that the city's cinematic identity is all coke-addled gangsters and languid detective noir.
-The city’s growing independent film scene can now legitimately claim to support the community and provide entertainment at the same time.
+On the surface, Miami's multiplexes appear no different from those in any other big city; but delve a little deeper, and you'll find that the best movie theaters in Miami are as likely to show an indie feature from Cuba as they are the latest Hollywood blockbusters.
+The diversity of films both screened and set in Miami has greatly improved in recent years, laying to rest the notion that the city's cinematic identity either glamorizes Miami nightlife or undermines the city’s cultural cred—from Miami’s Art Deco architecture to the Wynwood Walls and surrounding street art.
 But the city boasts silver screens for all audiences, regardless of tastes and budgets.

 The modern solution to dinner-and-a-movie mishaps is iPic North Miami at the Intracoastal Mall in North Miami Beach.
 It never fails that dinner runs over or movies end late, making the date-night combo almost impossible to execute.
 At iPic, you order dinner (or lunch) from a chef-driven menu and have the option of eating at your seat or before or after the movie inside the restaurant.
 Plus there’s a full bar, serving mixed cocktails and craft beers, among other drinks.
 The movie-going experience is equally impressive, with tiered seating options (premium or premium plus) that offer perks like a personal pillow and blanket.

 The Carl Fisher-designed former City Hall hosts Miami’s only cinematheque.
 It’s also the home of the Miami Beach Film Society, which screens independent and experimental movies, along with film classics, to an audience of just 50.
 Like every good alternative art house, the cinematheque is about more than movies.
 Art exhibits hang on the walls, and there may be music, a mini-festival or talks.
 The Miami Film Society is housed here, plus there’s a membership program for frequent visitors.